Stoicism is a philosophy of two halves:

 “Pleasures, when they go beyond a certain limit, are but punishments.”

-Temperance can also be called moderation.
+Temperance can also be called moderation or good discipline.
 It relates to self-restraint, self-discipline, and self-control.
 It is our ability to choose long-term well-being over short-term satisfaction.

 Moderation is about finding balance and harmony in our lives, avoiding excess, and seeking contentment in simplicity.
 The Stoics believe that we should strive for self-control and manage our desires and emotions to maintain a sense of inner peace.